Ultra-NX/UltraNX/README_ENG.md

 1. **Available for download via [Updater](https://github.com/Ultra-NX/Ultra/wiki/Tuner-RU#Updater)**
    * Homebrews:
+      * [DBI](https://4pda.to/forum/index.php?showtopic=939714&st=1120#entry86288632) - Here you can download a DBI with the desired language, or update an existing one.
       * [Linkalho](https://gbatemp.net/download/linkalho.38822/) - Account linking program.
       * [Tinfoil](https://tinfoil.io) - Installer and game store.
       * [HB App Store](https://github.com/fortheusers/hb-appstore) - A free store for downloading Homebrew apps.
       * [PPSSPP](https://gbatemp.net/threads/ppsspp-switch-standalone-beta.544071/post-10492671) - PSP emulator.
+      * [Moonlight](https://github.com/XITRIX/Moonlight-Switch) - Moonlight client, allows to stream games from PC.
       * [ThemezerNX](https://github.com/suchmememanyskill/themezer-nx) + [NXThemes Installer](https://github.com/exelix11/SwitchThemeInjector) + [Theme Patches](https://github.com/exelix11/theme-patches) - Searching and installing themes on Switch.
       * [Battery Desync Fix](https://github.com/CTCaer/battery_desync_fix_nx) - Program to reset the battery controller.
 Do not use unnecessarily!
-      * **`MemToolkitNX`** - Benchmark and Memory Tester.
+      * [MemToolkitNX](https://discord.com/channels/854839758815363072/1173171845139288114/1324099100202766408) - Benchmark and Memory Tester.
 The result is highly dependent on CPU overclocking.

    * Overlays:
+      * [Status Monitor Ultra](https://github.com/Ultra-NX/Status-Monitor-Overlay) - Status Monitor fork for UltraNX, supports many Micro-overlay presets, and has a number of unique features.
       * [Tetris](https://github.com/ppkantorski/Tetris-Overlay/) - "That" game in the form of an overlay.
 Works only on the latest versions of Ultrahand.
-      * [BT Audio](https://github.com/masagrator/BT_Audio-ovl) - An overlay that allows you to quickly disconnect/connect to a bluetooth headset.
       * [MasterVolume](https://github.com/averne/MasterVolume) - Global volume control, allows you to raise the volume above the maximum.
 Use with care!
+      * [NX-FanControl](https://github.com/Zathawo/NX-FanControl) - Module for manually adjusting the speed of the cooler.
+The changes are applied immediately, the module works from SOC temperature and not Skin temperature like Atmosphere.
+      * [BT Audio](https://github.com/masagrator/BT_Audio-ovl) - An overlay that allows you to quickly disconnect/connect to a bluetooth headset.
       * [Fizeau](https://github.com/averne/Fizeau) - Module for changing the screen color profile.
       * [sys-tune](https://github.com/HookedBehemoth/sys-tune) - Overlay music player, works in background.